 How to find cheaper car insurance for first-time drivers

-Discounts you should look for include:
+Discounts you might qualify for include:

 - Defensive driving course: Most insurance companies reward continued driver education courses.